Connect with others who understand.

 Powered By

-Ariel D. Teitel, M.D., M.B.A.
+Medically reviewed by Ariel D. Teitel, M.D., M.B.A.

-Emily Wagner, M.S.
+Written by Emily Wagner, M.S.

-Psoriasis is a chronic condition that causes inflammation and the accelerated production of skin cells.
+Psoriasis is a chronic (long-term) condition that causes inflammation and the accelerated production of skin cells.
 Skin builds up more quickly than it can shed, causing patches of thickened, scaly skin that can crack, bleed, and itch — as well as other symptoms.

 Comorbidities and Complications

 Age is an important factor in whether a person develops any comorbid conditions.
 Generally, the longer a person lives, the more likely they are to have illnesses.
 The National Psoriasis Foundation suggests visiting your primary care provider regularly to make sure you are healthy and to screen for any underlying conditions.
-It is also important to manage your psoriasis with proper treatment, because this can lower your risk of developing comorbidities.
+It’s also important to manage your psoriasis with proper treatment, because this can lower your risk of developing comorbidities.

-Psoriatic Arthritis
+1. Psoriatic Arthritis

 Psoriatic arthritis (PsA) affects around 30 percent of people with psoriasis, making it the most common comorbidity for the condition.
-PsA is a chronic, autoimmune disease that affects the joints — specifically where the tendons and ligaments attach to the bone.
+PsA is a chronic autoimmune disease that affects the joints — specifically where the tendons and ligaments attach to the bone.

 • Swollen fingers and toes